International students: work experience, graduate jobs and finding vacancies

 - The UK-based embassy for your country may be able to provide lists of UK employers with links to your country.

-- Speak to The Students' Union about whether there are any appropriate societies that focus on your country of interest.
+- Speak to The Students' Union at UWE about whether there are any appropriate societies that focus on your country of interest.

 - Attend internationally-focused events that bring employers and students together.

 You can also find out more about working and volunteering at UWE Bristol.